kimjammer/Neuro/README.md

 Create an .env file using .env.example as reference.
 You need your Twitch app id and secret.

+Configure constants.py.
+Most important: choose your API mode.
+Using chat mode uses the chat endpoint, and completions will use the completions endpoint which is deprecated in most LLM APIs but gives more control over the exact prompt.
+If you are using oobabooga/text-generation-webui, using the completions mode works as of writing, but for other services you may need to switch to chat mode.

 **Optional:** To output the tts to a specific audio device, first run the utils/listAudioDevices.py script, and find the speaker that you want (ex: Virtual Audio Cable Input) and note its number.
 Next, navigate to where RealtimeTTS is installed (If you have a venv called venv it would be ./venv/Lib/site-packages/RealtimeTTS), open stream_player.py,